liftwizard/liftwizard/README.md

 ## Module groups

 The bundles can be loosely grouped into categories.

-* Dropwizard configuration
+- Dropwizard configuration and bundles
-* JSON serialization/deserialization
+- Jackson JSON serialization/deserialization
-* Servlet client/server logging
+- Servlet client/server logging
-* [Reladomo](https://github.com/goldmansachs/reladomo) ORM integration for Dropwizard
+- [Reladomo](https://github.com/goldmansachs/reladomo) ORM integration for Dropwizard
-* Other Dropwizard utility
+- JUnit 4 and JUnit 5 test utilities

 ## Documentation

 See the full docs at https://liftwizard.io/docs/